EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 ### Hardware build

-* Check whether the pads need soldering on your USB Host Shield (I'll update this doc shortly with details).
+* Check whether the pads need soldering on your USB Host Shield.
 * Plug the USB Host Shield into the Leonardo.

 ### Flashing the firmware